 Mayor & Council Profiles:

-Mayor Bumstead was born in Dawson Creek and has raised his family here.
+Mayor Dale Bumstead was born and raised in Dawson Creek and has raised his family here.
 He is married to LuVern and they have three adult children and six grandchildren.
 Dale enjoys spending time at the family cabin at One Island Lake with his family.
-Dale has worked as Regional Vice President for ICBC and as a Constituency Assistant for former MLA Blair Lekstrom.
-Dale served as a Councillor for Dawson Creek from 1993 – 1998.
-In addition Dale has volunteered as President of the Board for Lakeview Credit Union, and Vice Chair of the Northern Health Board of Directors.
+Dale worked his 32 year career with ICBC, the last 12 years as Regional Vice President of Operations and Vice President of Broker Relations and Sales.
+The highlight was negotiating ICBC’s sponsorship agreement with VANOC for the 2010 Winter Olympics and developing the Provincial Olympic License Plate program.
+Dale worked for approximately eight months at the Constituency Assistant for Blair Lekstrom, MLA, Peace River South.

 Councillor Charlie Parslow